What IS a Brand Strategy?

 Your brand strategy needs to shine through all your messaging – whether that’s visual or written, or any other form your brand expresses itself.

-A brand strategy is, like all good strategies, knowledge about your business in documented form.
+A brand strategy is, like all good strategies, knowledge about your business and its projected future in documented form.

 So what should you include in such a document?

 That’s principally determined by YOUR business and YOUR aims, but some areas to consider are:

 This can be so much more than simply the “answer” to your client’s “problem”.
 Consider also your client’s ultimate aim – how can your solution point in them in the direction they want to go?
 Giving them this help so they can clearly see exactly what their next steps are can make the difference between a customer who is merely satisfied, and one who sings your praises.

 You can also consider here the possibility of including other problem-solving aims that are outside your direct field – eg. you might choose eco-friendliness or social inequality issues as something to weave into what you do.

 While your audience’s demographics are important, probably more important are their psychographics – what are their motivators?
 What are they trying to get away from and what are they striving towards, and why?
 How does your service or product fill that gap for them, and point them in the direction they want to go?

 Who is my competition and how do I differentiate myself?

 Yes, you should regularly check in on your competition, to ensure you’re across the latest developments in your field, and also to see how they relate to their audience which will be very similar to yours.
 This is not so you can copy, but to incorporate some of those ideas, to build on them and make them your own.

 What/how does my brand make my audience feel?